illusi0n/construction/README.md

 Some api docs are missing in cases where non existing ids are passed.
 The request/response looks the same as in "2.
 Find tender by non existing id" from the docs.

+# db auto generated data

+- 2 issuers with ids 1 and 2
+- 3 bidders with ids 1, 2 and 3

+# app flow

+- issuer creates a tender
+- bidders create offers
+- issuer accepts one offer
+- tender gets closed, oen offer is accepted, rest of the offers are rejected
+- tender has tender results with accepted offer

 # general approach

 - understand domain problem